omersuve/MyMarket/README.md

 --) Users can see all the products
 --) Users can see products from a specific store
 --) Users can logout from the website
+--) Users can see the details of stores
+--) Users can see the details of products

 --) Customers can add the products to their favorite list
 --) Customers can remove the products from their favorite list